Skip to main content

 Each browser runs in a completely isolated environment:

-• Fresh state on every creation — no cookies, cache, or history carried over
+• Fresh state on every creation, with no cookies, cache, or history carried over

 • No shared state between browsers